mlgordon/vpc/how-to-participate.md

 {:tip: .tip}
 {:download: .download}

-# How to Participate in the IBM Cloud Virtual Private Cloud (VPC) Beta release
+# The IBM Cloud Virtual Private Cloud (VPC) Beta release has closed

 **The Beta release has closed, access is no longer available.
 Thank you for your interest, your participation, and your feedback.
 Stay tuned for product updates coming soon.**